tealcavalon/BTC_LTC_Nodes/README.md

 Where does it came from?
 Copyright?
 - GNU GENERAL PUBLIC LICENSE v3.0 (so just use and abuse :-D )
 - PHP Bitcoind-status: All Rights Reserved to https://github.com/craigwatson
-- Took same stuff from https://github.com/spesmilo/electrum-server/blob/master/HOWTO.md and https://github.com/pooler/electrum-ltc-server/blob/master/HOWTO.md
+- Took some stuff from https://github.com/spesmilo/electrum-server/blob/master/HOWTO.md and https://github.com/pooler/electrum-ltc-server/blob/master/HOWTO.md

 NOTE:
 If you use the install_btc_ltc.sh don't forget to: chmod +x install_btc_ltc.sh